riverrun/openmaize/README.md

 # Openmaize

-Authentication library for Elixir
+Authentication and authorization library for Elixir

-Openmaize is an authentication library for Elixir.
+Openmaize is an authentication and authorization library for Elixir.
 It is still under heavy development and has had limited testing in production.